Cornwall and West Devon Mining Landscape

 Visit Cornwall Mining Landscape

-This designated heritage site is a tribute to the fascinating relics of the tin and copper mining industry that are found across Cornwall and West Devon.
+This designated English heritage site is a tribute to the fascinating relics of the tin and copper mining industry that are found across Cornwall and west Devon.

 It was tin mining that was first to gain importance, becoming a substantial industry from the mid-16th century onwards.
 It was during the 18th and 19th centuries that the industry, mining for both tin and copper, really took off and Cornwall produced two thirds of the world's copper at this time.